Is Your Roku Remote Not Working? Here are the Top Fixes

 Yes!
-If you have an older Roku version and want to have the voice control feature on your Roku remote, you can upgrade the remote without having to upgrade the box.
-Remember that some remotes are not compatible with much older Roku devices, so you should check for compatibility before making a purchase.
+If you have an older Roku version and want the voice control feature on your Roku remote, you can upgrade the remote without upgrading the box.
+Remember that some remotes are incompatible with much older Roku devices, so you should check for compatibility before purchasing.

 What batteries does a Roku remote use?

 Most Roku remotes use two AAA or AA batteries.
 You can find the correct battery requirements on the back of the remote.